-In this paper, we estimate a structural model of the domestic US airline market to analyse the effect of the recent merger between American Airlines and US Airways.
-Our results show that, between 2011 and 2016, a substantial fuel price drop, in conjunction with changes in consumer preferences towards direct flights, completely rationalises the observed decrease in prices.
-However, we estimate that, during the same period, more than half of the consumer welfare increase is due, on top of these environmental changes, to the ex-post optimisation of the networks of the newly merged airline and of its competitors.
+In this paper, we estimate a structural model of the domestic US airline market to analyze the effect of the recent merger between American Airlines and US Airways.
+Our results show that, between 2011 and 2016, a substantial fuel price drop in conjunction with changes in consumer preferences toward direct flights completely rationalizes the observed decrease in prices.
+However, we estimate that, during the same period, more than half of the consumer welfare increase is due, on top of these environmental changes, to the ex-post optimization of the networks of the newly merged airline and of its competitors.

-Christian Bontemps, Kevin Remmy, and Jiangyu Wei, “Ex-post Evaluation of the American Airlines-US Airways merger: a structural approach”, Journal of Transport Economics and Policy, vol. 56, n.
-2, April 2022, pp. 129–155.
+Christian Bontemps, Kevin Remmy, and Jiangyu Wei, “Ex-post evaluation of the American Airlines-US Airways merger: a structural approach”, TSE Working Paper, n.
+21-1258, November 2021.